 Skyline High School

-Skyline High School is located on a 45-acre ) campus at the crest of the Oakland hills.
+Skyline High School is located on a 45-acre (some say 35 acres) campus at the crest of the Oakland hills.
 The school is near the Redwood Regional Park and has a panoramic (through the trees)view of the San Francisco Bay Area on one side and Contra Costa on the other.